-If you are applying as an international student who will need a student visa to enroll, please refer to each of the headings below as well as to the admission information for all applicants to the Mills College School of Education.
+International applicants who will need a student visa to enroll should refer to each of the headings below as well as to the admission information for all applicants to the Mills College School of Education.
 Additionally, the Mills College Office of Graduate Admission provides an International Applicant Packet with specific descriptions of the procedures you must follow.
-Please be aware that it is very important to meet the October 1 deadline for spring enrollment or the December 31 deadline for fall enrollment due to these additional requirements.
+Please be aware that it is very important to meet the application deadlines in order to meet these requirements.

 If you are applying as a US citizen or permanent resident but have completed undergraduate or graduate work in another country, please refer to the directions under Transcripts below.